 The Thrift Savings Plan offers a choice of six funds and a mutual fund option:

-- The Common-Stock Index Investment (C) Fund: The Standard & Poor’s 500 (S&P 500) Stock Index is tracked by the C Fund, which invests in a separate account.
+3. The Common-Stock Index Investment (C) Fund: The Standard & Poor’s 500 (S&P 500) Stock Index is tracked by the C Fund, which invests in a separate account.
 This market index consists of 500 major to medium-sized American corporations’ stocks.
-You have the chance to generate the greater investment returns connected with equity investing.

 Frequently Asked Questions